-Worryingly, one-quarter of Canadians nearing retirement age don’t understand how their personal finances will work in retirement.
+According to a Tangerine survey, one-quarter of Canadians nearing retirement age don’t understand how their personal finances will work in retirement.

 1. Determine where you stand – Take stock of your current financial situation by listing your assets and liabilities and analyzing your current income and expenses.
 Identify any opportunities to save more.

 2. Define future needs – How will your expenses vary in retirement?
 Remember, you’ll no longer be paying into programs like CPP and EI, but your retirement bucket list might need to include money for travel and new hobbies.
 Add up your expected CPP and OAS benefits, plus any workplace pension plans, and determine the gap between your income and expenses.
 That gap will need to be filled from your personal savings.